ibm-cloud-docs/openshift/rovs-getting-started.md

 Get started quickly with OpenShift Virtualization Service by creating a pre-configured cluster using the {{site.data.keyword.cloud_notm}} console.
 This quickstart focuses on the fastest path to deploying virtual machines using only the console interface.
 {: shortdesc}

-This service is currently available as a beta release.
-Access is controlled by an allowlist.
-During the beta period, only console-based cluster creation is supported.
-{: beta}

 ## Before you begin
 {: #rovs-gs-prereqs}